yqlbu/wireguard-proxy/WIKI.md

 #### Client Side Software Installation

-As for now, Wireguard is supported over a varity of platforms.
+As for now, WireGuard is supported over a variety of platforms.
 The software is now supported Windows, macOS, Android, iOS, and many Linux Distributed Systems.
 You may find the client software that matches your operating system on the [Installation Page](https://www.wireguard.com/install/).

 #### Test Connection

 To test that the server works run `$ wg-quick up wg0` to bring up the interface.
 Running `$ wg-quick down` will bring the interface down.

-Copy the client.conf from the VPS Server to your Wireguard Client Software, if everything has been setup properly, you should be connected, and see the network traffic.
+Copy the client.conf from the VPS Server to your WireGuard Client Software, if everything has been setup properly, you should be connected, and see the network traffic.

-Type the following command on your Wireguard Server to ensure the connection is active and stable:
+Type the following command on your WireGuard Server to ensure the connection is active and stable:

 ```bash
 $ wg